 Want to find out more?

-To discover more about this complimentary service, contact your Employee Benefits representative in your workplace, or visitl metlife.co.uk metlife.co.uk

-Products and services are offered by MetLife Europe d.a.c. which is an affiliate of MetLife, Inc. and operates under the "MetLife" brand.
+To discover more about this complimentary service, contact your Employee Benefits representative in your workplace, or visit metlife.co.uk Products and services are offered by MetLife Europe d.a.c., which is an affiliate of MetLife, Inc. and operates under the "MetLife" brand.
 MetLife Europe d.a.c. is a private company limited by shares and is registered in Ireland under company number 415123.
 Registered office at 20 on Hatch, Lower Hatch Street, Dublin 2, Ireland.
-UK branch office at Invicta House, Trafalgar Place, Brighton BN1 4FR.
+UK branch office at One Canada Square, Canary Wharf, London E14 5AA.
 Branch registration number: BR008866.
-MetLife Europe d.a.c. (trading as MetLife) is authorised and regulated by Central Bank of Ireland.
-Deemed authorised by the Prudential Regulation Authority.
-Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
-Details of the Temporary Permissions Regime, which allows EEA-based firms to operate in the UK for a limited period while seeking full authorisation, are available on the Financial Conduct Authority's website.
+MetLife Europe d.a.c. (trading as MetLife) is authorised by the Central Bank of Ireland and subject to limited regulation by the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA).
+Details about the extent of our regulation by the FCA and PRA are available from us on request. www.metlife.co.uk